Aerie Pharmaceuticals (NASDAQ:AERI) Announces Earnings Results

-Aerie Pharmaceuticals (NASDAQ:AERI – Get Rating) issued its earnings results on Thursday.
-The company reported ($0.32) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.52) by $0.20, Fidelity Earnings reports.
-During the same period in the prior year, the business earned ($0.67) EPS.
+Aerie Pharmaceuticals (NASDAQ:AERI – Get Rating) announced its quarterly earnings data on Thursday.
+The company reported ($0.32) EPS for the quarter, beating analysts’ consensus estimates of ($0.52) by $0.20, Fidelity Earnings reports.
+During the same period in the prior year, the business earned ($0.67) earnings per share.

 Aerie Pharmaceuticals Company Profile